dannytsang/docker-ttrss/README.md

 # TTRSS #
 Containts application server to run Tiny Tiny RSS.
+I am not affiliated with the project.
+More details can be found [here](https://tt-rss.org/)

 ## Pre-Requisites ##
 A database running MySQL with associated schema and access.